 4) By being manually transferred from an infected plant to a new, non-infected plant – using a bucket and a pair of tongs.

 As you can imagine, distribution methods 1, 2 and 3 are very haphazard – especially where plants are very scattered.
 Manual distribution of cochineal insects (as in method 4) is the most reliable for new areas.
 And, one person can carry out a lot of insect distribution in a short time.
-Even a few hours, every now and then, will make a huge difference.
+Even an hour every now and then will boost the insect numbers.

 Photo, right, shows simple method of distributing infected plant material into new areas.
 Bob Smith (NSW DPI Bingara) – using a bucket and a pair tongs.
 Easy, and environmentally friendly!